FelixReuthlinger/cllc-itemconfigs/README.md

 The config contains all new items for Heart and Home, groups them into more detailed groups.
 Also for some other mods I created item lists for some specific versions.

+## How to create such item configs

+I was using [VNEI](https://valheim.thunderstore.io/package/MSchmoecker/VNEI/) mod, where I especially added a new feature to export the indexed items into a CLLC like YAML file.
+Using VNEI you don't need to do all the tedious steps of manually editing the item names (which btw might be localized and by that using displayed names won't work sufficiently), the mod can create a list of all maybe relevant items, but some things you might want to manually still delete, like create attacks (mostly having item type of a one-handed weapon).

 ## Additional features

 The item config file also does contain the settings required to: